PaddlePaddle/PaddleSpeech/README.md

 ```
 If you wish to train your own better language model, please refer to [KenLM](https://github.com/kpu/kenlm) for tutorials.

+Here we provide some tips to show how we prepearing our english and mandarin language models.

+#### English LM

+The english corpus is from the [Common Crawl Repository](http://commoncrawl.org) and you can download it from [statmt](http://data.statmt.org/ngrams/deduped_en).
+We use part en.00 to train our english languge model.
+There are some preprocessing steps before training:

+  * Characters which not in [A-Za-z0-9\s'] are removed and arabic numbers are converted to english numbers like 1000 to one thousand.
+  * Repeated whitespace are squeezed to one and the beginning whitespace are removed.
+Notice that all transcriptions are lowercase, so all characters are converted to lowercases.
+  * Top 400000 words by frequency are selected to build the vocabulary and all words not in the vocabulary are replaced with 'UNKNOWNWORD'.

+Now the preprocessing is done and we get a clean corpus to train the language model.
+Our released language model are pruned by '0 1 1 1 1'.
+To save disk storage we convert the arpa file to 'trie' binary file with parameters '-a 22 -q 8 -b 8'.

 TODO: any other requirements or tips to add?

 ### Speech-to-text Inference